Mudchute Park and Farm: London’s Best City Farm

 Planning your Visit to Mudchute Park and Farm

 Mudchute Park and Farm is easily accessible by public transport.
 The nearest DLR station is Mudchute, just a few minutes walk away.
-The park is also well-served by several bus routes, including the D3, D7, and 135.
-For those who prefer to cycle, several cycle paths lead to the park, and plenty of bike parking is available.
-It’s recommended you don’t drive because there is no on-site parking.
-Below is the location and map to aid your directions to the farm.
+The park is also well served by several bus routes, including D3, D7, and 135.
+For those who prefer to cycle, several bike paths lead to the park, and ample bike parking is available.
+It’s recommended that you don’t drive because there is no on-site parking.
+Below is the location and a map to help you find the farm.

 Useful Information